eliduke/audiofilms.net/README.md

 <img src="https://github.com/eliduke/audiofilms.net/assets/1372520/63276ab0-32cb-42a0-b4e1-e9c98a642e76" alt="A screenshot of the diff between my fork of the Slugify gem" width="400"/>

 I wrapped all that up in `/rb/sluggit.rb` where I got even more specific about my sluggification needs because I don't want movie titles to start with "The" or "A" and throw off the sorting of things.
-In those instances, the actual metadata title is correct and contains all the words of the movie title, but the file name / slug / permalink don't include it so that it sits correctly in the list of all the other films.
+In those instances, the actual metadata title is correct and contains all the words of the movie title, but the file name / slug don't include it so that it sits correctly in the list of all the other films.

 All film posters and audios are hosted with [bunny.net](https://bunny.net), a super duper simple and inexpensive storage / CDN service that I have really come to love.
 For simple projects, is sooooo much easier than S3.
 Highly recommend.